Finger Laceration

 Treatment depends on how large and deep the laceration is.
 It also depends on whether you have damage to deeper tissues.
 You may need any of the following:

-- Pressure may be applied to stop any bleeding.
+- Pressure may be applied to stop bleeding.

-- Wound cleaning may be needed to remove dirt or debris.
-This will decrease the risk of infection.
-Your healthcare provider may need to look in your laceration for foreign objects or damage to deeper tissues.
-Before your laceration is cleaned and checked, you may be given medicine to numb the area.
+- Wound cleaning may help remove dirt or debris.
+This will decrease the risk for infection.
+Your healthcare provider may need to look inside your wound for foreign objects or damage to deeper tissues.
+Your provider may give you medicine to numb the area and decrease pain.
 You may also be given medicine to help you relax.

 - Medicine may be given to treat pain or decrease your risk for infection.
 You may also be given a tetanus shot.
-Your healthcare provider will decide if you need a tetanus shot.
+Your provider will decide if you need a tetanus shot.
 Wounds at high risk for tetanus infection include wounds with dirt or saliva in them.
-Tell your healthcare provider if you have had the tetanus vaccine or a booster within the last 5 years.
+You should get a tetanus shot within 72 hours of getting a laceration or wound.
+Tell your provider if you have had the tetanus vaccine or a booster within the last 5 years.

 - Surgery may be needed to clean your wound and remove foreign objects.
 Surgery may also be needed to repair injuries to tendons, nerves, or bones.

-- Apply ice on your finger for 15 to 20 minutes every hour or as directed.
+- Apply ice to the wound for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel before you apply it to your skin.
-Ice helps prevent tissue damage and decreases swelling and pain.
+Cover the bag with a towel before you apply it to your skin.
+Ice helps decrease swelling and pain.

 - Elevate your hand above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.

-- Wear your splint as directed.
+- Use a splint as directed.
 A splint will decrease movement and stress on your wound.
 The splint may help your wound heal faster.
 Ask your healthcare provider how to apply and remove a splint.

 When should I seek immediate care?